Due to coronavirus (COVID-19), we’re all staying home as much as possible, and you might find that you’re producing more waste than usual.

 Cloth nappies are also great for your baby!
 They are made of natural comfortable materials such as cotton and bamboo, which are soft and gentle on your baby's skin, compared to disposables which are made of super-absorbent chemicals, paper pulp and plastic.
 Find out more about cloth nappies and how to claim your £30 refund.

 You may find your recycling bin is filling up quicker than usual now you are at home more.
-Unfortunately some dry recycling collections may be suspended during these challenging times, however there are some easy things you can do to reduce the amount needing to be recycled.
+However there are some easy things you can do to reduce the amount needing to be recycled and create more space in your bags and bins.

 By switching to a bar of soap, shampoo or conditioner, you can reduce the amount of plastic you use, save you money and take up less space in your bins.
 Not only are bars of soap often cheaper to purchase, they can last longer than shower gel bottles which makes it even more cost effective.
 Soap, shampoo and conditioner bars usually come packaged in cardboard which will take up much less space in your recycling than a plastic bottle.